 3. The Underlying Theme Of Unity Is Diversity

-Indian society has challenged the skepticism of many political thinkers post independence that were doubtful regarding India’s amalgamation as one nation amidst vast differences and big numbers of ethic groups, languages, culture and diversity.
+Indian society has challenged the skepticism of many political thinkers post-independence that were doubtful regarding India’s amalgamation as one nation amidst vast differences and big numbers of ethic groups, languages, culture and diversity.

-The core values in the constitution, the reorganization by state on the basis of language as well as the efforts of government to protect the interests of minorities has helped in keeping up this unity.
+The core values in the constitution, the reorganization by the state on the basis of language as well as the efforts of the government to protect the interests of minorities has helped in keeping up this unity.

 - Inter-state migration